borntyping/borntyping.github.io/_posts/2018-07-09-hide-guide.md

 A character can be hidden from a creature even if the creature knows where they are[^location].

-A character can shoot from cover without being discovered before they make their attack[^cover].
+A character can attack from cover without being discovered before they make their attack[^cover].

 A DM might call that hiding in the same spot results in disadvantage on the Dexterity (Stealth) check[^hidingagain].